 What your landlord accepts in regards to decorating

-When you’ve found a nice place that you think you’d love to rent, it’s worth asking the landlord what their policy is about decorating.
+When you’ve found a nice place that you think you’d love to rent, whether that’s in London, Europe or even these new york apartments for rent, it’s worth asking the landlord what their policy is about decorating.
 These policies will vary; some might be okay with most things, others might have very strict rules on what you can and can’t do to the property whilst you’re living there.

 My friends who moved into a rented property a month ago are allowed to do whatever they want, except drill holes in the wall, which I think is quite a common rule for rented properties.